Airbus6804/Omarchy-Projects-Menu/README.md

 ## Credits

-Special thanks to [tomkyriacou64](https://github.com/tomkyriacou64) for dropping nodejs dependency, create add project functionality and extending this to support multiple IDEs.
+Special thanks to [tomkyriacou64](https://github.com/tomkyriacou64) for dropping nodejs dependency, create add project functionality and extending this to support multiple IDEs, and to [xRipzch](https://github.com/xRipzch) for including the menu inside the applications menu for Omarchy